invisibleXML/ixml/proposals/pragma_req.md

 - The CG might therefore make the decision either a) to adopt one of the numbered items as is; or b) to adopt the item with amendments, which might include changing its status from requirement to desideratum or vice versa; or c) to reject the item.

 ## Foundational rules for pragma behaviour
-1. A pragma must not change the semantics of an iXML grammar - that is, it must not cause the processor to produce a parse tree which could never be produced using the same grammar if the pragma were removed.
+1. A pragma must not change the semantics of an iXML grammar - that is, it must not cause the processor to produce a parse tree which could never be produced, using the same grammar according to the specification, if the pragma were removed.
    - Examples:
      - A pragma providing dynamic attribute values ***would not*** be conformant.
      - A pragma to translate all element names into another language ***would not*** be conformant.